andrey-helldar/beautiful-phone/README.md

 </p>

-## Attention

-To use this package in Laravel 5.4 and 5.5 versions, use the [v1.0](https://github.com/andrey-helldar/beautiful-phone/tree/v1.x) version of this package.

 ## Installation

-To get the latest version of Laravel Beautiful Phone, simply require the project using [Composer](https://getcomposer.org):
+To get the latest version of `Beautiful Phone Formatter`, simply require the project using [Composer](https://getcomposer.org):

 ```
 composer require andrey-helldar/beautiful-phone